This post is also available in: Español (Spanish)Italiano (Italian)Français (French)

 I would also like to start this section thanking all the researchers, doctors and health care professionals that work together in order to discover and apply new treatments and therapies which benefit the most vulnerable patients.

 Among them, we can luckily mention several outstanding professionals: Doctor Derks, Dr Maaike Oosterveer, Dr Brunetti-Pierri, Doctor Weinstein, Profesor Youngmok Lee, Doctor Grünert, Doctor Wortmann, Dr Janice Chou, Dr Matarese, Dr Trepiccione, Profesor Veiga-da-Cunha, Profesor Schaftingen …etc.

 One of the main research projects is the “gene therapy”.
-In my case, it is in vivo somatic gene therapy to treat the glucose problem and ex vivo to treat neutropenia.
+In my case, the initial idea a few years ago was to do in vivo somatic gene therapy to treat the glucose problem and ex vivo to treat neutropenia.

 No worries!
 I will also explain this with baby words 🙂